‘What is there to be afraid of?’ Ukrainians in battered southern town hopeful about counteroffensive - KTVZ

 The Zaporizhzhia front

-But on the approach to Orihiv, the sense of danger starts to creep in.
+But on the approach to Orikhiv, the sense of danger starts to creep in.

 The bucolic fantasy fades away as the abrupt, repetitive swoosh of a Ukrainian grad firing rockets towards Russian positions break the silence.